PSI-edu/spectroscopy-tetracorder/README.md

 files with pointers to the convolved libraries so that tetracorder knows which libraries to use for a given instrument.

+The cuprite95 directory contains the results from a tetracorder run on NASA AVIRIS cuprite 1995 data that was calibrated to apparent surface reflectance.
+You can get the image cube from the USGS spectroscopy lab ftp site (see the README-image-cube.txt file in the cuprite95 directory for the location).
+Then you can run tetracorder and confirm that you get the same results.
+See the training videos for how to evaluate results.

 The tetracorder system also requires
 [Davinci, available from Arizona State U here](http://davinci.asu.edu/index.php?title=Main_Page)